surifirstpin/biplus_documentation/docs/How to browse reports.md

 ## Getting Started

 BiPlus Admin will send you a welcome to BiPlus email.
 Use the link provided in email and register for BiPlus account.
-After Login into BiPlus, Click on **Dashboard Section** It displays list of dashboards created.
-You can directly search a Dashboard by using the **Search Option** or click on the desired Dashboard to open it.
-After Login, Click on **Dashboard Section** It displays list of dashboards and reports created.
-You can directly search a report by using the **Search Option** or click on the desired report from the list and It will display the report.
+After Login Click  **Dashboard Section** It displays list of  reports created.
+You can directly search a report by using the **Search Option** or click on the desired report from the list to open it.

 **1. Set home page icon** is used to set the report to home page screen.